 - Always wash your hands before picking up your baby.

-- Place the baby on your chest – for women, between the breasts.
+- Place the baby upright on your chest.

-Kangaroo care is often possible even for a baby who is attached to tubes and wires, but you will need to stay near the machines and try not to move around too much.
+If your baby is attached to tubes or wires, your healthcare team will guide you on the safest way to care for them.
+You may be able to give your baby kangaroo care but you will need to stay near the machines and try not to move around too much.

 Find out about other ways to bond with your baby.